ethberlin-hackathon/ETHBerlin-Teambuilding/.github/ISSUE_TEMPLATE/hacker-wants-team.md

 *Tell us what you are looking to contribute, or want to learn: e.g. solidity, web3.js, go-ethereum, UX, game theory, ...*

+Add or create tags to help people filter issues and find exactly what they are looking for.

 ## Communication

 *Consider leaving your personal Riot/Status address so that the team can contact you off GitHub.*